jonnonz1/nz-statute-book/acts/public/2014/nga-mana-whenua-o-tamaki-makaurau-collective-redress-act-2014.md

   (a) register the certificate against each computer register or certificate of title identified in the certificate; and (b) remove each resumptive memorial recorded under an enactment listed in section 13(2) from each computer register or certificate of title identified in the certificate, but only in respect of each allotment described in the certificate.

-### 15 Rule against perpetuities does not apply
+### 15 Limit on duration of trusts does not apply
-(1) The rule against perpetuities and the provisions of the Perpetuities Act 1964 do not— (a) prescribe or restrict the period during which—
+(1) No rule of law or provisions of an Act limiting the duration of a trust, including section 16 of the Trusts Act 2019,— (a) prescribe or restrict the period during which—
     (i) the Tūpuna Taonga o Tāmaki Makaurau Trust may exist in law; or (ii) the trustee may hold or deal with property or income derived from property; or (b) apply to a document entered into to give effect to the collective deed if the application of that rule or the provisions of that Act would otherwise make the document, or a right conferred by the document, invalid or ineffective.
-(2) However, if the Tūpuna Taonga o Tāmaki Makaurau Trust is, or becomes, a charitable trust, the application (if any) of the rule against perpetuities or any provision of the Perpetuities Act 1964 to that trust must be determined under the general law.
+(2) However, if the Tūpuna Taonga o Tāmaki Makaurau Trust is, or becomes, a charitable trust, the trust may continue indefinitely under section 16(6)﻿(a) of the Trusts Act 2019.

 ### 16 Access to collective deed
 The chief executive of the Ministry of Justice must make copies of the collective deed available—